Zumtobel Group: History

 Walter Zumtobel (1907–1990) was one of roughly 300 so-called sequestrators in allied-occupied Austria who administered previously German-owned property in Vorarlberg, initially on behalf of the French military government, then based on an administrative law of the Federal Government of Austria.
 These properties included Michel-Werke in Bregenz and Hard as well as Werkzeugbau Arbeitsgemeinschaft Lustenau in Lustenau and Feinmechanische Werkstätte Josef Maurer in Wolfurt.
 He integrated these three formerly German companies into Elektrogeräte und Kunstharzpresswerk W. Zumtobel KG, which was founded on 1 January 1950 in Dornbirn, thus laying the foundation for today’s Zumtobel Group.

 Initially, the company primarily produced electrical ballasts for fluorescent light fittings.
 In 1952, the company started to manufacture complete luminaires based on fluorescent light fittings.
 Profilux, a particularly thin batten luminaire introduced to the market in 1953, became a sales success.
 In 1963, Zumtobel won the first design price for the FER recessed luminaire.
 In 1959, Walter Zumtobel travelled to the United States for the first time to visit the luminaire manufacturer Day-Brite Lighting, in St. Louis.

 In 1959, a light laboratory was established to determine light distribution curves.
 The German company Staff, still autonomous as Staff & Schwarz Leuchtenwerke (founded in 1945), introduced the first voltage track system Lite-Trac in 1967.
 From 1956 to 1979, the company was a licensee of Lichttechnischen Spezialfabrik Dr. Ing.
 Schneider & Co.
-In 1976, Zumtobel received the National Award, which entitles companies to use of the national coat of arms in business dealings.
-In the same year the group became a stock corporation (Aktiengesellschaft).
+In 1976, Zumtobel received the National Award, which entitles companies to use the national coat of arms in business dealings.
+In the same year, the group became a stock corporation (Aktiengesellschaft).

 In 1976, the company acquired a minority stake in the British company Tridonic Ltd. The remaining shares were acquired in 1983.
 Based on a purchase agreement of 2 March 1979, the factory of Dr. Ing.
-Schneider & Co. in Usingen was integrated into the company; on 28 March 1979 a contract was concluded to also transfer the operating business.
+Schneider & Co. in Usingen was integrated into the company; on 28 March 1979, a contract was concluded to also transfer the operating business.